tomwhross/pdb-tutorial/README.md

 -> @classmethod
 ```

 Nice!
-We're currently in the `runner` module on line 22 which we can tell from this line: `> /Users/Development/pdb-tutorial/dicegame/runner.py(22)run()`.
+We're currently in the `runner.py` file on line 22 which we can tell from this line:
+`> /Users/Development/pdb-tutorial/dicegame/runner.py(22)run()`.
 The problem is, we don't have much context so run the `list` command to checkout the method.

 ```shell